ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    The response, MAY include the current representation of the group configuration resource, like when responding to a GET request as defined in {{configuration-resource-get}}.
 Otherwise, the response SHOULD include a diagnostic payload with additional information for the Administrator to recognize the source of the conflict.

-* When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case:

-   - When custom CBOR is used, the CBOR map includes the parameter 'app_groups_diff'; or
+* When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map includes the parameter 'app_groups_diff'.

-   - When CoRAL is used, any link element 'app_group_del' and/or 'app_group_add' is included.

 Furthermore, the Group Manager MUST perform the same authorization checks defined for the processing of a PUT request to a group-configuration resource in {{configuration-resource-put}}.
 That is, the Group Manager MUST verify that the Administrator has been granted a "Write" permission applicable to the targeted group-configuration resource.